akshatmishra25/hacktoberfest2023/README.md

 	```
 	main/participant/<YOUR-USERNAME>.md
 	```
-	Copy this template into your file, fill your information.
+	Copy this template into your file, fill your information, paste this in the ` <YOUR-USERNAME>.md ` file
 	```
 	---
 	name: YOURNAME